 "Here in Manitoba, we're only seeing 30% of our founders or less, actually in the last year has been 20% are female that are coming into our program, and it's really disheartening," said Foster.
-"With education comes empowerment and I think that that's something that we need to do we need to do in this community."
+"With education comes empowerment and I think that that's something that we need to do in this community."